blockrockettech/blockrocket-hugo/content/usecases/known-origin-case-study.md

 ---
 title: "KnownOrigin.io - A Digital Arts Marketplace"
 articletitle: "KnownOrigin.io - A Digital Arts Marketplace"
-Description: "Tokenisation of digital Artworks using Non-fungible tokens"
+Description: "Tokenisation of digital Artworks using Non-fungible tokens (ERC-721)"
-SubDescription: "Facilitating new forms of value creation, opening new markets for artist and creatives as well as enabling new trustless collaboration and ownership"
+SubDescription: "Facilitating new forms of value creation, opening new markets for artist and creatives as well as enabling new trustless collaboration and true ownership"
 metadescription: ""
 tags: ["ethereum", "smart contracts", "nft", "erc721", "digital art", "ipfs", "UX"]
 layout: use_case